ssfsx17/ffpnp/Jobs/README.md

+# Jobs

-Jobs can be freely changed during sleep, as long as characters meet the requirements.
+Jobs can be freely changed during a full rest, as long as characters meet the requirements.

 The price of a job level in JP is equal to the level multiplied by 10.
 The following table is provided for convenience: